ermatlock/fitlit/README.md

    npm test
    ```
 ## View Site
-1. In your terminal, to start the server
+1. In your terminal, to start the server.
    ```sh
    npm start
    ```